jbarroso/clean-code/README.md

 * Write ugly and long functions with a long list of arguments
 * You need to have unit tests that cover all that functions.
 * Then you can to massage and refine that code.
 You can break everything in classes and keep your test passing.

 ## Conclusion
 Functions are the verbs and classes are the nouns of the language of our system.

-You real goal is to tell the story of the System.
+Your real goal is to tell the story of the System.
 You have to write functions that help you to tell that story.
-## SetupTeardownIncluder
-## Bibliography

 # <a name="comments">4.
 Comments</a>
 If we were expressive enough in our programming language we would not need comments.